ThatsNasu/Ansi/README.md

 ## Some words about my Motivation
 Writing several Java Programs, i noticed that i often reuse my own code from Project to Project, namely logging mechanisms and Colorization with ANSI Escape Sequences.
-Memorizing this Sequences is hard, using a library with an easy to use API for it and getting what you need with one or only a few lines of logically structured code isn't.
-Refurbishing Code will do once in a while, but on the long hand its hard to maintain across multiple Projects, so i started developing this library to have to change only one part of the code and on the same time give others the opportunity to use it aswell.
+Memorizing this Sequences is hard, using a library with an easy to use API for it isn't.
+Refurbishing Code will do once in a while, but on the long run its hard to maintain across multiple projects, so i started developing this library to have to change only one part of the code and on the same time give others the opportunity to use it aswell.